 I am working on a new method of making bread that feels to me like an older one.
 I really like using this mixture of rye, barley, and unbleached flour.
 Just a word of warning though, rye flour by itself doesn’t really make the bread you buy in the store.
-The distinctive flavor people associate with rye bread comes from the addition of caraway seed and the slightly sour flavor that comes from being a sourdough.
-The rye by itself adds a nutty flavor.
+The distinctive flavor people associate with rye bread comes from the addition of caraway seeds.
+The rye itself adds a nutty flavor.

 3 cups starter

 1 cup barley flour

 2 tsp salt

 Semolina or cornmeal for the peel